Best AK-47 Rifles [Tested]

-We will first go over our fav AKs across different budgets and even countries of origin.
+We will first go over our favorite AKs across different budgets and even countries of origin.

-Then get into AK basics so you can see if the AK platform is even for you.
+Then, we will get into the basics to help you determine if the AK platform is even right for you.
 Plus, we will cover some common questions, such as milled vs. stamped receivers.

-And in the very end…some models you definitely don’t want to get.
+And at the very end, we will even talk about some models you definitely don't want to get.

 Table of Contents